lintopher0315/autobeats/README.md

 Utilizing the Spotify API requires the usage of a Spotify Premium account, therefore, you will need a Spotify Premium account to enable playback through the browser.

+**NOTE:** Make sure to enable hardware acceleration in your browser

 ## Roadmap

 - Adding loading indicator between page routes